-16.3 Dropping a Subscriber
+15.3 Dropping a Subscriber

 Subscribers may be dropped when the data no longer needs to be replicated.
 Subscribers should be dropped whenever the subscriber's destination columns or databases are deleted.
+By default, users with RESOURCE authority or higher can drop a subscriber.
+A user only with CONNECT authority may not drop any subscriber.